qube-ai/webthing-arduino/README.md

 ### Message sent by the Web Thing to the Web Client

-- Property Status. `The propertyStatus message type is sent from a Web Thing to a web client whenever a property of a Web Thing changes.
-The payload data of this message is in the same format as a response to a GET request on Property resource using the REST API, but the message is pushed to the client whenever a property changes and can include multiple properties at the same time.`
+- `Property Status` The propertyStatus message type is sent from a Web Thing to a web client whenever a property of a Web Thing changes.
+The payload data of this message is in the same format as a response to a GET request on Property resource using the REST API, but the message is pushed to the client whenever a property changes and can include multiple properties at the same time.
 ```json
 {
   "messageType": "propertyStatus",